HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/README.md

 ### Bitflipping

-In the world of computing, everything is stored in bits (zeros and ones) in memory behind the scenes.\
-This applies to domains too.
-For example, _windows.com_ becomes _01110111..._ in the volatile memory of your computing device.\
-However, what if one of these bits got automatically flipped due to a solar flare, cosmic rays, or a hardware error?
-That is one of the 0's becomes a 1 and vice versa.\
+There is a **possibility that one of some bits stored or in communication might get automatically flipped** due to various factors like solar flares, cosmic rays, or hardware errors.

-Applying this concept to DNS request, it's possible that the **domain requested** that arrives to the DNS server **isn't the same as the domain initially requested.**
+When this concept is **applied to DNS requests**, it is possible that the **domain received by the DNS server** is not the same as the domain initially requested.

-For example a 1 bit modification in the domain windows.com can transform it into _windnws.com._\
+For example, a single bit modification in the domain "windows.com" can change it to "windnws.com."

-**Attackers may register as many bit-flipping domains as possible related to the victim in order to redirect legitimate users to their infrastructure**.
+Attackers may **take advantage of this by registering multiple bit-flipping domains** that are similar to the victim's domain.
+Their intention is to redirect legitimate users to their own infrastructure.

 For more information read [https://www.bleepingcomputer.com/news/security/hijacking-traffic-to-microsoft-s-windowscom-with-bitflipping/](https://www.bleepingcomputer.com/news/security/hijacking-traffic-to-microsoft-s-windowscom-with-bitflipping/)